arnav-makkar/EXXA-Evaluation-Test/Image Task/README.md

-# Image-Based Task: ALMA Autoencoder for 1250μm Continuum Observations
+# Image-Based Test: ALMA Autoencoder for 1250μm Continuum Observations

 This project focuses on reconstructing astronomical images from .fits files using a convolutional autoencoder.
 The model compresses input images into a 256-dimensional latent space and reconstructs them while preserving essential features.
 Training is performed using a combination of Mean Squared Error (MSE) and Structural Similarity Index (SSIM) loss, ensuring both pixel-wise accuracy and perceptual similarity.
 The autoencoder is trained using an Adam optimizer with cosine annealing scheduling, leveraging GPU acceleration and mixed-precision computation for efficiency.